KATU: Subchannels

-The station's digital signal is multiplexed:
+KATU broadcasts from a transmitter in the Sylvan-Highlands area of Portland.
+The station's signal is multiplexed:

 The 32.1 subchannel for KRCW-TV is broadcast by KATU as part of Portland's ATSC 3.0 (NextGen TV) deployment plan; in exchange, KRCW-TV broadcasts KATU in that format.

 Translators

-KATU is additionally rebroadcast over a network of sixteen low-power digital translator stations:
+KATU is additionally rebroadcast over a network of 16 low-power digital translator stations: